 I don't want you to think that only "so bad it's good" movies can gain success in the modern world of memefying cult film.
 Let's talk about The Babadook for a moment.
 The Babadook was a 2014 art-house horror movie that wound up being quite a critical darling thanks to the way it used horror to deal with the story of a widowed mother coping with a mentally ill child.
 It's a beautiful filmed, tightly written and fantastically performed film that found a resounding success the year it came out.

-However, The Babadook was accidentally listed on Netflix as an LGBT film recently, which lead to Twitter dot com deciding that The Babadook is gay.
+However, The Babadook was accidentally listed on Netflix as an LGBT film recently, which led to Twitter dot com deciding that The Babadook is gay.
 And then the creators of The Babadook, it had turned out, actually claimed the character was gay back in 2015.
-Fan art got shared around and, before you knew it, The Babadook became a gay icon.
+Fan art got shared around and, before you knew it, the Babadook became a gay icon.

 I don't want to shock anyone, but gay folks are *~*~kind of~*~* the tastemakers of our society.
 There's a reason the most famous cult film of all time is still The Rocky Horror Picture Show.